getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/CsharpShellCodeLoader/README.md

     - Exit if a debugger is attached
     - Exit if making an uncommon API call fails (meaning the AV sandbox can't emulating it)

-<i/>Additional information</i>
+<i/>Tests / Additional information</i>
+- Succesfully tested on a Windows 10 x64 laptop (target) with Windows Defender (without 'Automatic sample submission') and a shellcode generated with the Havoc C2 (in C# format & encrypted with XOR cipher algorithm)
 - Code compiled with "Developer PowerShell for VS 2022"
   - Microsoft (R) Visual C# Compiler version 4.5.0-6.23123.11
-  - Command: csc /t:exe /out:C:\temp\CsharpShellCodeLoader\Loader.exe C:\temp\CsharpShellCodeLoader\Program.cs
+  - Command: csc /t:exe /out:C:\path\Loader.exe C:\path\Program.cs
-- Succesfully tested on a Windows 10 x64 laptop (target) with Windows Defender (without 'Automatic sample submission') and a shellcode generated with the Havoc C2 (in C# format & encrypted with XOR cipher algorithm)